 We have more females occupying senior roles within the organisation, reflected in the upper middle and upper quartiles.

-You will see in our report that we have higher proportions of females that lie within quartiles 1 and 2.
+Conversely you will see in our report that we have higher proportions of females that lie within quartiles 1 and 2.
 These are the quartiles which have lower paid salaries and include cleaning and canteen/refectory (in common with the rest of the UK).
-Understandably each person will have their own reasons for working in these roles, however it may include the fact that these roles are Term-Time only or part-time roles, these hours will suit women with childcare responsibilities.

 Actions we will take